-1. The necessary act of laundering itself i.e. the provision of financial services; and arrangement (i.e. by providing a service or product) and that arrangement involves the proceeds of crime.
+The act of laundering is committed in circumstances where a person is engaged in an arrangement (i.e. by providing a service or product) and that arrangement involves the proceeds of crime.
 These arrangements include a wide variety of business relationships e.g. banking, fiduciary and investment management.

-2. A requisite degree of knowledge or suspicion (either subjective or objective) relating to usually be present where the person providing the arrangement, service or product knows, suspects or has reasonable grounds to suspect that the property involved in the arrangement represents the proceeds of crime.
+The requisite degree of knowledge or suspicion will depend upon the specific offence but will usually be present where the person providing the arrangement, service or product knows, suspects or has reasonable grounds to suspect that the property involved in the arrangement represents the proceeds of crime.
 In some cases the offence may also be committed where a person knows or suspects that the person with whom he or she is dealing is engaged in or has benefited from criminal conduct.